cbattlegear/SqlServerMigrationTraining/training/sql2019ads.md

 # Migrate SQL 2019 to SQL Managed Instance with Azure Data Studio - Online

-In this portion of the training you will be doing an assessment and online migration of SQL Server 2019 with Azure Data Studio.
+In this portion of the training, you will be doing an assessment and online migration of SQL Server 2019 with Azure Data Studio.
 This module will cover an online migration scenario when minimal downtime is required.
-You will be performing the asssessment and migration of the SQL database with Azure Data Studio.
+You will be performing the assessment and migration of the SQL database with Azure Data Studio.
 If there are any compatibility or feature parity issues, address them prior to the migration.

 Resources used and authentication:
   - Azure SQL Server VM (Username/password)